Strilanc/Strilanc.github.io/_posts/2014-05-24-Cancel-Tokens-for-Java.markdown

 A cancel token accepts cleanup methods, and runs those methods when/if the token is cancelled.
 They make cleanup easier, especially in asynchronous cases, but I don't think they're very well known or applied as widely as they should be.
 So I'll talk about them, and see if they catch on eventually.

 One of the neat applications of cancel tokens is... cancel tokens.
-When a cancellation callback becomes unnecessary, usually because an operation completed without being cancelled, you don't want it to just sit around taking up memory.
-You want to remove it.
+When a cancellation callback becomes unnecessary, usually because an operation completed without being cancelled, you don't want that operation to just sit around taking up memory.
+You want to clean it up.

 In this post I talk about writing a proper cancel token, that can be applied to itself, in Java.

 **Basic Token**

 A basic cancel token, that only supports adding callbacks, is really simple to write.
-Have an object that stores a list of callbacks, give it a cancel method to run and discard all those callbacks, and also give it a "when-cancelled" method to add callbacks to the list (or run them right away, if cancellation already happened).
+Have an object that stores a list of callbacks, give it a cancel method that runs and discards all those callbacks, and also give it a "when-cancelled" method that adds a callback to the list (or runs it right away, if cancellation already happened).
 Here's a basic token, written in three minutes:

 ```java
 // WARNING: not dealing with thread safety or re-entrancy